exoplatform/exo-documentation/docs/Administration.rst

 This interface contains two tabs:

-- The first "Manage spaces" displays the list of spaces with the corresponding actions: edit and delete.
+- "Manage spaces" tab displays the list of spaces and the corresponding actions: edit and delete.
 - The second "Permissions" allows you to grant permissions to a group of users to:

      -  :ref:`Create spaces <Create-Space>`